 Breast cancer is now emerging as one of the leading causes of death in women.
-Unfortunately, we do not have any vaccines to prevent it.
+Unfortunately, we do not have any vaccines to prevent breast cancer.
 The lumps may be painless, so patients may delay the visit to the doctor.
 A breast lump may be benign (simple or innocent) or malignant (cancer).

 Early Detection Is the Key: